 Why would your public site be blocked from search engines?
 When developing a site, you want to block the search engines from crawling it.
 In this way, a half-baked site won’t get found by a prospect or customer.
 Many web developers will not host the site in a live environment.
 Others simply block Google (and other search engines) from finding the site.

-We’ve seen this Googlebot blocking mistake firsthand.
-While reviewing a site’s analytics (apparently no one else ever had), we found that 0% of the search traffic was organic in a year’s time.
+We’ve seen this Googlebot blocking mistake firsthand when working briefly at another agency.
+For example, while reviewing a site’s analytics (apparently no one else ever had), I discovered that 0% of the search traffic was organic in a year’s time.
 Turned out, the “allow search engines to crawl this site” toggle was still in the “off” position on WordPress.
 When individuals typed in the URL, the site was there.
-But for a year, Google hadn’t been crawling it.
+But for a year, Google, Bing, and other search engines hadn’t been crawling the code of the website.
+This means that the search engine return pages (SERPs) had NEVER shown the website that the agency had developed.
 Yikes.

 In sum, be sure search engines can crawl your site.